 A shadow IT application may have a vulnerability that can be exploited by an attacker to access the corporate network and data.
-Considering that many employees use two or more devices for work, the possibility of a security breach is immense, because each device is a potential point of entry for intruders.
-As stated in Gartner’s Top 10 Security Predictions 2016:
+Considering that many team members use two or more devices for work, the possibility of a security breach is immense because each device is a potential point of entry for intruders.

 2. Additional data security

 Retaining control over data within an organization is already a challenge internal IT departments have to deal with on a daily basis.
 With cloud and mobile services, this challenge becomes greatly magnified.
 When files are stored in and transmitted via public cloud services and unsanctioned mobile apps, business data is placed outside of the organization and it becomes impossible to control the data or even know who accesses it.